sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 ## Seeing the light

 For debugging purposes, it would be nice if we could see where the light is to make sure that the scene looks correct.
 We could adapt our existing render pipeline to draw the light, but it will likely get in the way.
-Instead we are going to extract our render pipeline creation code into a new function called `create_render_pipeline()`.
+Instead, we are going to extract our render pipeline creation code into a new function called `create_render_pipeline()`.

 ```rust